ReGen Brands Coalition unites regenerative CPGs to drive demand, grow market

 “Once you feel the difference about what you put in your body and go to some of these regenerative farms, see the difference of the ecology and functioning of a regenerative farm versus a conventional farm, you just can't look away,” Corsaro says.

-That journey led Corsaro to co-found ReGen Brands, an umbrella organization that launched ReGen Brands Coalition, a nonprofit trade association of 31 CPG brands including—Lil Bucks, Painterland Sisters, Alec’s Ice Cream, Philosopher Foods, Big Picture Foods and Serenity Kids—that sell regenerative agriculture certified products.
+That journey led Corsaro to co-found ReGen Brands, an umbrella organization that launched ReGen Brands Coalition, a nonprofit trade association of 31 CPG brands including—Lil Bucks, Painterland Sisters, Alec’s Ice Cream, Philosopher Foods, Big Picture Foods and Serenity Kids—that sell regenerative products.

 “Every single brand that is a member in the coalition has at least one SKU that they market with a third-party validated regenerative claim,” says Corsaro, who also serves as co-founder and president of the ReGen Brands Coalition.